trvrb/dynamics-practical/README.md

 **Click on 'Choose File...' and select 'pandemic_skyline.xml'.**

-By default, BEAST will have 'Allow overwriting of log files' turned off, so that you can't accidently overwrite a previous run's output.
+By default, BEAST will have 'Allow overwriting of log files' turned off, so that you can't accidentally overwrite a previous run's output.
 However, you'll often need to check this box to allow overwriting when there are previous log files in the same directory that should be overwritten.

 ![beast_skyline](images/beast_skyline.png)